data-prep-kit/data-prep-kit/doc/data-processing.md

 The transformation framework is designed to operate on arbitrary arrays of bytes with a specialization for columnar data, generally contained in [parquet](https://arrow.apache.org/docs/python/parquet.html) files and read as [pyarrow tables](https://arrow.apache.org/docs/python/index.html).
+A new feature is that all transforms now support [JSON Lines (jsonl)](https://jsonlines.org/), [Newline Delimited JSON (ndjson)](https://github.com/ndjson/ndjson-spec) and zip files, in addition to parquet files as input format.

 In general, transforms can be written to process any type of binary data, to be interpreted by the transform.